Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Beyla is Grafana Labs’s auto-instrumentation agent released in 2023.
 It also uses eBPF, but with a different goal: generating RED metrics, distributed traces, and logs by observing the process’s network calls and user-space functions.
 It does not require binary modification or library injection, and it supports HTTP, gRPC, SQL, and several messaging systems.
 The big advantage is that you get standard OpenTelemetry telemetry without developers having to touch the code.

 Grafana is the familiar piece: dashboards, alerts, PromQL, LogQL, and TraceQL queries.
 In this stack it acts as a single layer where Beyla metrics, logs, traces, and Parca profiles are queried.
-The Parca Grafana plugin integration is the most recent piece and the one I wanted to evaluate.
+The Parca Grafana plugin integration is the most recent piece and the one that deserves evaluation.

 What they share and why it matters

 The three pieces share a foundation: eBPF.
-This is not decorative, it defines the stack’s properties. eBPF allows adding kernel probes without modifying it, at low cost, isolated and safe by design.
-This contrasts with older models where instrumentation required modifying the observed process or injecting a library via LD_PRELOAD, with the fragility that entailed.
+This is not decorative — it defines the stack’s properties. eBPF allows adding kernel probes without modifying it, at low cost, isolated and safe by design.
+This contrasts with older models where instrumentation required modifying the observed process or injecting a library via LD_PRELOAD.

 The practical consequence is that the stack needs no sidecars.
 There is no extra container per pod to maintain, version, and monitor.
 The eBPF agent runs once per node, observes all processes, and sends data to the backend.
-This reduces operational load significantly in a medium-sized cluster.
 In my environment I went from 120 trace sidecars to 3 eBPF agents, and cluster simplicity improved noticeably.

 Parca in detail

 Parca captures CPU profiles via the perf_event eBPF probe, which samples stacks every 10 or 20 milliseconds.
-Samples are aggregated in memory and compressed into the pprof format already used by other profiling tools.
+Samples are aggregated in memory and compressed into the pprof format.
 The agent sends aggregates to the Parca server every minute, where they are stored in a custom columnar database built on FrostDB.

 The cost of running Parca is surprisingly low.
 On a 32-core node with 150 active processes, the agent consumes between 0.5% and 1% CPU.
-Storage grows about 30 MB per node per day at default sampling, manageable for a small cluster and requiring a retention policy for a large one.
+Storage grows about 30 MB per node per day at default sampling.
 Parca supports tiered retention with hot data on local disk and cold on S3.

 Beyla in detail